f215-hub/f215-hub.github.io/_posts/2024-09-14-sustainability.md

 ---
-title: "Turn Around And Take a Step Forward: Why sustainability is important for future supply chain - a book review of "Let my people go surfing""
+title: Turn Around And Take a Step Forward: Why sustainability is important for future supply chain - a book review of "Let my people go surfing"
 date: 2024-09-14T15:34:30-04:00
 categories:
   - bookreview